Inverse Chameleon Mechanism and Mass Limits for Compact Stars: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We are grateful to Shupeng~Song, Shou-Long~Li, Jing-Yi~Jia, Da-Chun~Qiang, Hua-Kai~Deng and Han-Yue~Guo for kind help and discussions.
+We thank the anonymous referee for useful comments and suggestions, which helped us to improve this work.
+We are grateful to Zong-Kuan~Guo, Shupeng~Song, Shou-Long~Li, Jing-Yi~Jia, Da-Chun~Qiang, Hua-Kai~Deng and Han-Yue~Guo for kind help and discussions.
 This work was supported in part by NSFC under Grants No.~11975046 and No.~11575022.